samihan-m/nodejs-discord-recreation/README.md

 # nodejs-discord-recreation
  A one-page NodeJS recreation of Discord, with servers and channels and messages that only are visible to the channels they are sent in.
-The only thing missing is User Accounts.
+The only thing missing is User Accounts, and everything that comes with role-based permissions (i.e. deleting things, private channels, etc.).

  <b>Project Description</b>